 We're a specialised brain bank based at the University of Sydney Charles Perkins Centre.
 The primary focus of our collection is to support research into the aetiology and pathogenesis of alcohol disorders, mental health disorders and healthy control tissue.

-We operate in collaboration with the National Institute of Alcohol Abuse and Alcoholism (NIAAA) in the USA and have ethics approval from the Sydney Local Health Network and the University of Sydney.
+We operate in collaboration with the National Institute of Alcohol Abuse and Alcoholism in the US and have ethics approval from the Sydney Local Health Network and the University of Sydney.

 Our mission is to enable the advancement of medical research into neurological illnesses to understand, treat and cure disease.
 It is only possible through the generosity of our donors and donor families, who, with great foresight and kindness, give at a time of loss so that others may be helped in the future.

 We established the 'Using our Brains' donor program in 2002 as a pre-mortem consent program inviting members of the community to donate their brain to neuroscience research after they die.
 Our collections focus on controls, alcohol-related brain damage and mental illness, specifically schizophrenia.

 We encourage those affected with specific brain disorders and those who are medically healthy to donate.
 Healthy brain tissue is known as 'control' tissue and is an important resource for researchers to identify physiological and chemical differences between healthy tissue and 'abnormal' changes.